csula/cs1222-fall-2017/notes/labs/lab4.md

 9. Artist id 5 decide to be a developer and decide to remove himself/herself out of Artists table.
 Delete Artist id 5 from artists table
     * Hint: remember we still have the foreign keys set up from earlier table, if you have to do anything in the table, please list them as well
     * Use `SELECT * FROM ArtistPages` to test result
-10. Create a view called `ArtistNamePages` containing ArtistID, ArtistName, Country and WebAddress from `ArtistPages` table
+10. Create a view called `ArtistNamePages` containing ArtistID, ArtistName, Country and WebAddress from `Artists` table
     * USE `SELECT` to test result

 http://104.131.155.18:8000/lab-4_1